fmacpro/horseman-article-parser/README.md

 ```

-`parseArticle(params, <socket>)` accepts an optional socket for pipeing status messages and errors to a front end UI.
+`parseArticle(options, <socket>)` accepts an optional socket for pipeing status messages and errors to a front end UI.

 ### Options